highcharts/highcharts-angular/README.md

 ```

 #### In version 12.x.x +
-Since v12, the module will not return a factory function so when importing Highcharts as a node module, additional modules no longer require initialization.
+Since version 12, the module no longer returns a factory function.
+When importing Highcharts as a JavaScript module, additional modules no longer require initialization.
-Import it like this:
+Import it as follows:

 ```ts
 import * as Highcharts from 'highcharts';